-Chiclayo wasn't the sort of place I really expected to like: with quarter of a million people, backstreets smelling strongly of urine and a constant sound of beeping taxi horns, it's not at first glance a very appealing city.
+Chiclayo wasn't the sort of place I'd really expected to like: with quarter of a million people, backstreets smelling strongly of urine and a constant sound of beeping taxi horns, it was not at first glance a very appealing city.
 Actually the fact we ended up staying there at all was mostly a misunderstanding with the buses, so my expectations were low.

 Hospedaje San Lucas has such a tiny entrance that we walked past a couple of times thinking it must have shut down before spotting the faint blue 'backpackers' on a yellow door frame.
 However, after being greeted by a remarkably friendly lady and discovering we had our own room with bathroom for S40 (about £4 each), we decided to stay a while to see what Chiclayo had to discover.

 Unusually for a city of it's size, we found Chiclayo to be to be surprisingly friendly.
 Everyone wanted to talk to us and often just out of interest or to practice their English.
 Even most of those trying to sell something seemed happy enough with 'no gracias' and a smile.

 <- To the left is the city's cathedral as seen from the Plaza de Armas, which is probably the nicest place in the city to stop a sit for a while.
 In the South you can also find the slightly bizarre Paseo de las Musas.
 Although again a pleasant place to pause, I couldn't quite get my head around how out of place the classical marble figure statues seem in South America.